Krystian19/cactus-app/README.md

 + - [ ] Setup schedule view support for episodes that are out but not translated
 + - [ ] Setup schedule view support for delayed episodes
   + - [ ] Set time countdown for an episode in the anime info view (state delayed episodes)
++ - [ ] Setup views tracking of the anime video view
 + - [ ] Setup SEO support for the whole application
   + - [ ] Setup SEO support for every anime episode detail view
 + - [ ] Add picture-in-picture functionality to the video player